Retired Teacher's Thought

 Group four had one final hurdle to explain what the answer meant.
 They had correctly accepted or rejected the null hypothesis but what did it mean?
 They needed to write in the analysis section that the new procedure was faster or had less defects or the new diet was better/worse or else it was back to group three and a B grade.
 Less than six from a class of twenty-five got almost everything correct and got a 4 points on almost every problem.
 A very few indeed got everything correct.

 All Rights Reserved

 edited and written by Walter Antoniotti,

-Teach Students to Read and
+Students to Read,

 "Computerized work has also made knowledge more abstract and more reliant on data.
 In the late 1970s, Ford Motor Company began to use computer-controlled fuel injection systems in place of mechanical carburetors.
 Ford soon experienced heavy warranty expenditures because many technicians, not understanding fuel injection, would tackle a problem by "throwing parts at it"—replacing one component after another in the hope that something would work.
 Ford responded by requiring that warranty repairs could only be made by technicians who had passed a training course on repairing fuel injection systems.
 Half of the technicians who took the training course failed, many because they could not read well enough to understand the technical manuals.
 They knew how to repair mechanical carburetors because they had watched other mechanics do it.
 Watching other mechanics could not teach them to use computerized tools to test electronic components."